coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 #### Step 2.2 Verifying delegated CORE

-Now that we’ve successfully delegated CORE let us verify that our CORE is being staked by hovering over our connected wallet in the top right corner and clicking on the **My Staking** dropdown.
+Now that we’ve successfully delegated CORE, let us verify that our CORE is being staked by hovering over our connected wallet in the top right corner and clicking on the **My Staking** dropdown.
 We can see under the ‘Core Delegated’ column that we now have 1 CORE delegated or 1 CORE staked.

 <p align="center">
 ![image](https://github.com/user-attachments/assets/d61755d2-177b-485c-9daa-5cc5a863b60d)